adriens/ollama-models/README.md

 # ❔ About

-This aim of this repo is to provide ready to use [`ollama` model files](https://github.com/jmorganca/ollama#customize-a-model) so **anyone can play or fork them.**
+This aim of this repo is to provide ready to use collection of [`ollama` model files](https://github.com/jmorganca/ollama#customize-a-model) so **anyone can play or fork them.**

 # 🔖 Resources